 Hydro Turbine-Generator Package Provided As Part of Conduit Energy System for Hartford County, Conn.

 Sorensen Systems was selected to supply the turbine control systems for the Barkhamsted Transmission Hydro project near Hartford, Connecticut including the induction generator, inlet expansion box, and the hydraulic power pack system to operate the turbine wicket gates, the turbine inlet valve and the main transmission by-pass valve.
+The scope of the project also included the turbine control panel, circuit breaker panel and UPS panel.

 According to John Ford, Project Manager for Sorensen Systems, construction of a qualifying Conduit Hydropower Facility was approved as part of an overall $2.1 billion clean water improvement project for the 30 billion gallon Barkhamsted Reservoir.
 John said, “The conduit portion of the project would consist of a 250kW turbine replacing the existing booster pump, which is currently unused, in the Puddletown booster pump station.”
 The estimated annual generating capacity of 1,475 megawatt-hours would be generated while the water is flowing to MDC (Metropolitan District Commission) customers from the reservoir.